Indiana vs. Ohio State Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 - Computer Predicted Total: 147.3

-Indiana is 6-6-0 against the spread this season compared to Ohio State's 3-8-0 ATS record.
+Indiana has put together a 6-6-0 record against the spread this season, while Ohio State is 3-8-0.
 The Hoosiers are 7-5-0 and the Buckeyes are 8-3-0 in terms of hitting the over.
-Indiana is 6-4 against the spread and 7-3 overall over its last 10 contests, while Ohio State has gone 3-7 against the spread and 8-2 overall.
+In the past 10 contests, Indiana is 6-4 against the spread and 7-3 overall while Ohio State has gone 3-7 against the spread and 8-2 overall.

 Bet on this or any college basketball matchup at BetMGM